Built around

 Halion prioritizes relevance over volume.

-Information should appear only when it's useful, aligned with the user's environment and intent.
-The goal is to reduce friction—not create another screen.
+Information should appear only when it's useful, aligned with your environment and intent.
+The goal is to reduce friction — not create another screen.

 Intentional Interaction